gillec1/Claire_Gillespie_Final_Deliverable/README.md

 This repository contains:

--   A five page paper containing an Abstract, Introduction, Experimental, Discussion, and Future work.
+-   A six page paper containing an Abstract, Study Motivation, Background Information, Instrument Methodology, and Future work.